Seven top considerations for fire safety in the workplace | Moorepay

 All escape routes and final exits must be kept clear at all times, while routes must not have lots of combustibles along them.

-Staff should be given information, instruction and training on fire safety, and should be aware of how to prevent a fire starting and how to prevent it spreading.
+Staff should be given information, instruction, and training on fire safety, and should be aware of how to prevent a fire starting and spreading.

 Staff also should be vigilant and aware of any suspicious behaviour and report it immediately in line with company procedures.